 2-3 tablespoons of good olive oil

 1 teaspoon sesame oil, Asian section of any store

 1/4 teaspoon ground cinnamon

 Mix all ingredients together, getting the oil well incorporated into the sauce.
-Taste and adjust for spice (chili, and ginger), sweet (honey) and tart (lime juice).
+Taste and adjust for spice (chilli, and ginger), sweetness (honey) and tartness (lime juice).
 Adjust as needed.
-Sit at room temperature for at least 1 hour, or up to4 hours in the fridge.
-I do this for all dressings to allow the mixture to mix and the flavors to come together.
+Sit at room temperature for at least 1 hour, or up to 4 hours in the fridge.
+I do this for all dressings to allow the mixture to mix and the flavours to come together.

 1 Apple, cored and diced fine

 Slivered or flaked almonds, toasted on a pan on medium heat to a light brown